rodoch/Schematic/README.md

 On application startup, Schematic canvasses all linked assemblies for public types annotated with the `SchematicResource` attribute and automatically creates the following HTTP endpoints:

 - `/en-GB/resource/book/` (Explorer view)
-- `/en-GB/resource/book/meta` (returns resource ID and title, if they exist already, along with other metadata **[in development]**)
 - `/en-GB/resource/book/create`
 - `/en-GB/resource/book/read`
 - `/en-GB/resource/book/update`
 - `/en-GB/resource/book/delete`
 - `/en-GB/resource/book/schema` (returns a JSON schema for the resource)

-The URL template is `<CURRENT-UI-CULTURE>/resource/<RESOURCE-NAME>/<OPTIONAL-ENDPOINT>`.
+(The URL template is `<CURRENT-UI-CULTURE>/resource/<RESOURCE-NAME>/<OPTIONAL-ENDPOINT>`.)

-All you need to then do is write the editor UI using standard MVC practices and aided Schematic's composable web component library, and implement your data persistence logic in a resource repository.
-Schematic uses its own generic `ResourceController` to generate all of the business logic and CRUD methods for you.
+All you need to then do is write the editor UI using standard MVC practices and aided by Schematic's composable web component library, and implement your data persistence logic in a resource repository.
+Schematic uses its own generic `ResourceController` to generate the business logic and CRUD methods for you.

 There are many more aspects of the **Resource** concept we could discuss, but a final point worth noting for now is that resources can be given additional levels of access protection by use of the `SchematicAuthorize` attribute.
 This is in addition to the standard user authentication and authorisation that happens when someone signs in to a Schematic-based CMS.
 In the example below only users granted the *Editor* role within this particular application will have access to the `Book` resource.
 You get to define the roles and/or priviliges employed by the application.